polsommer/SWG-ClientMaster3/docs/TerrainEditorModernizationPlan.md

 application up to date while keeping it useful for creating worlds for *Star Wars Galaxies*.

-> **New – AI assistant blueprint**
->
-> The editor now ships with an expanded *Terrain Intelligence* audit that
-> synthesises structural scores, biome diversity checks and workflow heuristics
-> into an actionable blueprint.
-The audit surfaces dormant layers, boundary
-> gaps, limited shader libraries and repeated procedural seeds while proposing
-> AI-driven fixes (automatic boundary drafting, fractal training, seed
-> regeneration and workflow automation).
-Designers can run the audit from the
-> `Tools → Terrain Intelligence` menu to receive a rich report directly inside
-> the console.

 The code that lives under `src/engine/client/application/TerrainEditor/src/win32` implements a classic MFC desktop application.
 The project still compiles against an ancient tool-chain and depends on custom UI widgets that are not